ekamperi/ekamperi.github.io/_posts/cauchy-residue-theorem.md

+---
+layout: post
+title:  Example of Cauchy's residue theorem
+date:   2002-12-15
+categories: math
+tags: ['mathematics']
+description: An example of Cauchy's residue theorem for the calculation of a difficult integral
+---

 How to compute an improper integral using the residue theorem from complex analysis.
 Improper integral is the limit of a definite integral where either of its endpoints go to infinity.
 E.g.

 $$